theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 ### `.emitterSize(number)`

-Size of the area of emission in grid squares (so 1 would be 1 grid square), the larger the number the more spread out the particles will be in their starting point.
-Default is 0.0001
+Radius of the area of emission in grid squares (so 1 would be 1 grid square), the larger the number the more spread out the particles will be in their starting point.
+Default is 0

 ### `.force(number)`
 If using an explosion, set the force of the explosion, default is 15.